Harper’s 3-run blast sends Phillies to 9-4 win over Indians

 Phillies: SS Jean Segura (sore left ankle) returned after being a late scratch Friday.
 He was removed from Thursday’s game in Atlanta after beating out an infield hit.

 Indians: 3B Jose Ramirez looked good batting against right- and left-hander pitchers pregame, a significant step in his recovery from a broken right hand.
-Indians president Chris Antonetti said the team will see how Ramirez responds, adding “everything is on the table” when asked if the two-time All-Star could be activated as early as Sunday. … RHP Corey Kluber (broken arm) is still in the mix to pitch, but it will depend on if the Indians make the postseason.
-“I’d love for him to be pitching Game 7 of the World Series,” Antonetti said, smiling.
-“That’s a good outcome for us.”
+Indians president Chris Antonetti said the team will see how Ramirez responds, adding “everything is on the table” when asked if the two-time All-Star could be activated as early as Sunday.

 UP NEXT